Bandwidth/bandwidth.github.io/README.md

 client.Message.send({
     from : "+19195551212",
     to   : "+19195551213",
-    text : "Thank you for subscribing to Unicorn Enterprises!"
+    text : "What is cooler than a unicorn that can shoot lasers?
+This test message, thats what!"
 })
 .then(function(message){
     console.log(message.id);